 - a lies in the triangle $\triangle rbc$.
 Here is the place where we use four new edges to cover five vertices.
 In fact the ratio 4/5 comes from this case (In previous cases we were able to cover four points by three new edges).
 In this case we scan the next point after r which we denote by r', as in Figure 4(e).
-Now let l' be the ray emanating from r' and passing through r.
-The current setting is essentially the vertical reflection of the previous case where r and r' play the roles of l and l', respectively.
+Now let R be the ray emanating from r' and passing through r.
+The current setting is essentially the vertical reflection of the previous case where r, r', and R play the roles of l, l', and l' respectively.
 We handle this case analogous to the previous case.
 Our analysis is also analogous except that now we consider the edge r'x as a new edge.
 Thus we use four new edges to cover five points a, b, c, r, and r'.
 All new edges lie to the left of the vertical line through r', and the degree of r' is one in the new tree.
+After this iteration we have scanned m + 5 points, and the number of edges of the new tree is at most $\lfloor 4m/5 \rfloor + 4 = \lfloor 4(m+5)/5 \rfloor$.
 Thus the invariant holds for the next iteration.